 Application of Lock Period in Requirement Planning

-As you can see in the example below, the lock periods set in the week of March 1 and April 12 have 0 entered for a planned order.
-The requirement that was to be scheduled in those weeks have moved up to the prior week causing the requirement in March 1 to increase by 672 units and the week of April 12 increasing by 96 units.
+As you can see in the example below, the lock periods set in the week of February 17 has 0 entered for a planned order that week.
+The requirement that was to be scheduled in those weeks has moved up to the prior week causing the requirement in February 10th. to approximately double.

 For example, if you have an item that is purchased from China and the supplier shuts down during Chinese New Year, you can set the lock period at the time of the shut down and it is applied against the standard lead time for the item and not the total lead time which is lead time + transfer (transit) time (if transfer time is enabled for the given item).
 It is the standard lead time that determines the time required for the supplier to produce and ship the item.